Fast-food restaurant: India

 The major fast-food chains in India that serve American fast food are KFC, McDonald's, Starbucks, Burger King, Subway, Pizza Hut, and Dominos.
 Most of these have had to make a lot of changes to their standard menus to cater to Indian food habits and taste preferences.
 Some emerging Indian food chains include Wow!
 Momo, Haldiram's, Faaso's and Café Coffee Day.

 Food habits vary widely across states within India.
 While typical idli and dosa is fast food in Southern India, in Maharashtra it is misal-pav, pav-bhaji, and poha.
 Further north in Punjab and Haryana, chole-bhature are very popular and in Bihar and Jharkhand litti-chokha is their staple fast food.

+Indonesia

+Fast food in Indonesia is led by both American and local chains, many of which adapt their menus to local tastes and provide halal options.
+A 2024 survey showed KFC, McDonald's, and HokBen as the most popular brands, with Burger King, A&W and Richeese Factory also among the top six.